NickEngmann/FamilyPet/alexa-atom/README.md

   }
 ```

-Package everything as a .zip file and store it in your Amazon Lambda service
+Package everything as a .zip file and store it in your Amazon Lambda service.